 RIPTA Bus Passes

 Limited supplies of tickets are available for persons in need of transportation to medical visits.
 Clients who have bus passes, or who are able to obtain their own transportation, are not eligible.
 Clients who are disabled are encouraged to apply for Bus Passes through RIPTA.

-Clients may receive counseling and/or psychiatric medication by providers who specialize in HIV, substance abuse and other mental health issues.
+Clients may receive counseling by providers who specialize in HIV, substance abuse and other mental health issues.
 Services are provided to individuals regardless of insurance status.